dongmuni/nodejs-text-net/README.md

 -----
 # Examples

-## Simple client/server send & recv message
+## Simple client/server send & receive message

 * In the following example, the client connects to the server and sends a message with the 'NTFY' command, and the server receives the 'NTFY' command message and prints it to the screen.